Thank you for your interest in working for the Urban Leaders Fellowship!

 Responsibilities include, but are not limited to:

-- Managing 12-25 fellows over the 7-week fellowship, including: leadership development, career coaching, policy and organzing support and feedback, and creating a positive culture for team and individual growth;
+Managing 10-25 fellows over the 7-week fellowship, including: leadership development, career coaching, policy and organizing support and feedback, and creating a positive culture for team and individual growth;

-- Supporting the elected leader partner to develop the scope and sequence of policy projects for fellows to volunteer on before, during, and after the summer fellowship or working with an aligned local campaign to provide a robust volunteer organizing expereince;
+Supporting the elected leader partner to develop the scope and sequence of policy projects for fellows to volunteer on before, during, and after the summer fellowship or working with an aligned local campaign to provide a robust volunteer organizing experience;

 If you are interested in applying, please read the full job description HERE for more information and how to apply.